maxmind/dev-site/content/geoip/docs/web-services/responses.md

 }
 ```

-The exact set of top-level keys varies based on the particular GeoIP2 web
+The exact set of top-level keys varies based on the particular GeoIP web
 service you are using.
 If a key maps to an undefined or empty value, it is not
 included in the JSON object.
 This applies both to top-level keys and the objects
 they map to.